 Formulating Sprays for Personal Use

-When making a room spray, body mists or perfume, you would need a preservative, disperser, and a soluble.
+When making a room spray, body mists or perfume, in most cases to avoid bacterial growth, you would need a preservative, disperser, and a soluble.

-I wanted to give you the simplest way to accomplish this without trying to figure out which products to ensure your product is safe to use and effective.
+I wanted to give you the simplest way to accomplish this without trying to figure out which products to ensure your personal product is safe to use and most importantly, effective.

 A preservative is a chemical substance that will slow down or prevent the growth of living microorganisms, which include not only bacteria but also mold and fungi that commonly contaminate products.